Complete Guide to Removing and Replacing the Ice Maker on Samsung RF27T5201SR

 The water inlet valve (a separate component from the ice maker assembly) should be replaced if:

-- The inlet connection is frozen solid and will not thaw
+- The inlet connection is frozen solid and won’t thaw.

-The water inlet valve on your RF27T5201SR is located inside the freezer compartment wall and is more difficult to replace than the ice maker assembly.
-If you suspect an inlet valve failure, consider calling a professional repair technician, as this repair requires removing the freezer shelf and partially disassembling the freezer wall.
+Replacing the water inlet valve is more complicated since it’s located inside the freezer compartment wall.
+If you suspect an inlet valve failure, it’s best to call a professional repair technician, as this repair requires removing the freezer shelf and partially disassembling the freezer wall.

 Troubleshooting Your RF27T5201SR After Installation